 What do I need to look for when choosing a yacht?

-Our experts help you to identify your unique requirements for any luxury yacht purchase, guiding you through the process of shortlisting and viewing potential yachts until the perfect match is found.
+Our experts help you to identify your unique requirements for any luxury yacht purchase, guiding you through the process of shortlisting and viewing potential yachts for sale until the perfect match is found.

 Once we have identified the vessel that fits your needs, West Nautical plays an instrumental role in achieving a successful agreement, including arranging sea trials, valuations and a thorough survey.
 We handle many aspects of the negotiation phase on the clients’ behalf, working with their lawyers and advisers through to successful completion.

 West Nautical works hand-in-hand with our clients to guide and advise on every aspect of the purchase, including identifying operational management requirements and support for their acquisition.
 Ultimately, our objective is to ensure that the process is smooth and trouble-free, with the client achieving their goal of purchasing the private yacht of their dreams.

 Yachts come in all shapes and sizes.
 The West Nautical team are well versed in advising potential owners in making the right purchase.

 Making an informed decision about what yacht to choose should begin with looking at how you will use the vessel and where you would like to sail.
 Some yachts are well suited to cruising at speed along the French Riviera, whilst others are truly “go-anywhere” explorer yachts, capable of breaking through ice, albeit at a slightly slower speed!